How to use a Show Lead, Free Baiting, Table Training, Gaiting, Handler Tricks, Stacking, and Show Ring protocol.

 SHOW DOG TOPLINES ILLUSTRATED

-First, we have different definitions of “roach”—a very common term used erroneously by GSD detractors.
+First, we have different definitions of “roach” or roached —a very common term used erroneously by GSD detractors.
 A roached topline is one that (seen in a standing dog) rises from the withers to some point in the thorax-lumbar region, before falling off again in the vicinity of the pelvis.
 Look at some “overdone” Borzois and, less-commonly, some Greyhounds as in this Borzoi's groomed up roach back, then see the German Shepherd Dog toplines below.

 Think of a camel when you talk about a roach in canine toplines.
 In a true roach, there is a region in the topline between shoulder and pelvis that is actually higher.
 My challenge remains: with that definition, show me a picture of a free-standing dog with a roached backline!